 Why marijuana makes red eyes?

 Nowadays, drug dealers are creating potent versions containing less CBD and more THC, which enables them to sell small quantities at a high price.
 That is why you are more likely to get red eyes.
-If you use hemp-derived CBD, then there is no chance your eyes would get read.
-It is THC, which is highly responsible for this effect and more importantly, those drug dealers who are using its higher quantity in smaller portions.
+If you use hemp-derived CBD, then there is no chance your eyes would get red.
+It is THC, which is highly responsible for this effect and, more importantly, those drug dealers who are using its higher quantity in smaller portions.

 Reasons for red eyes?

 Another reason for this includes allergic reactions that people get by smoking.
 This type of redness is due to the sensitivity of the people toward a particular kind of smoke.
-Thus, switching to a different kind of smoke can solve this problem.
-Some people can also get allergy from cannabis too.
+Thus, switching to a different type of smoke can solve this problem.
+Some people can get allergy from cannabis too.

 However, if you still find your eyes get red after using a CBD product, then it would be due to high levels of THC in that CBD product.
 Therefore, do not get worried about getting redness in eyes while using a CBD product.